Tonight, millions of people all over the world will be watching the final match of the 2014 Football (or Soccer) World Cup.

 What about team sports and ball games?
 Although both were not part of the formal and canonical athletic contests, they certainly existed.
 Balls of various types and sizes were certainly used in training, as indicated by written references as well as imagery.
 There also were a number of team sports played with balls, one of which, Episkyros, is sometimes considered a direct ancestor of modern football in its different varieties.
 Although we know little about it, it appears to have been played on a marked pitch divided in two halves, each team trying to get the ball into its own half.
 Especially popular in Sparta, it also seems to have been quite physical, perhaps comparable to modern Rugby Football.
 The Romans played a ball-game called Harpastum, which was probably a variation of Episkyros.

-So, whether you are cheering for either team at tomorrow’s match or not, the event itself and the passion surrounding it do have their ancient precedents – some of which you can experience on our expert-led tours and cruises.
+So, whether you are cheering for either team at tomorrow's match or not, the event itself and the passion surrounding it do have their ancient precedents – some of which you can experience on our expert-led tours in Europe.